 I speak for those with arthritis, fibromyalgia, chronic fatigue syndrome and other invisible medical conditions that absolutely dictate their level of activity.

-I speak for those taking care of children with special needs or elderly parents 24 hours a day, 7 days a week.
+I speak for those taking care of children with special needs or elderly parents 24 hours a day, 7 days a week who are physically exhausted.

 I speak for those with heart, lung and skeletal problems who are forced to limit their activities.

 I speak for those with metabolic and endocrine conditions that cause chronic weight gain and low energy levels.